 I’ve chosen to take this blog live on Indigenous People’s Day.
 Somewhere between 1937, when Columbus Day became a US holiday, and 1996, the first year a US state revised the name to Indigenous People’s Day, a post-patriarchal revolution has been unfolding.
 This renaming reflects a shift in consciousness from a history valuing colonization, domination, and consumption to one that hopes to honor the original cultures on this continent and their more attuned relationship to nature and a balance of masculine and feminine principles.
 My writing is born in the tension and creativity between these two cultures, the territory between the values of a patriarchal past that are no longer serving us and the values of a future we are being pressed to forge on a planetary home demanding our attention and respect.

-The challenges we are facing in these times are, in my view no accident.
-Our anxiety, stress, restlessness, and loneliness are a calling from our disquieted all-too-human souls to birth something new.
-This pain that precedes new life is a truth deeply imprinted on all our bodies (and our mother’s) at birth, but, as with all births, there’s also excitement and potential in our midst.
-When, individually and collectively, we trust the journey we are being invited to take – following our wounds and misgivings to their depths – we’re able to reconnect with ourselves, others and nature with newfound meaning and purpose.
+The challenges we are facing in these times, in my view, are no accident.
+Our anxiety, stress, restlessness, and loneliness are a calling from our disquieted souls to birth something new.
+This pain that precedes new life is a truth deeply imprinted on all our bodies (and our mother’s) at birth.
+But as with all births, there’s also excitement and potential in our midst.

 When you join me on this blog, you join in the chorus I have joined.
 We sing the song we can’t help ourselves from singing when we reconnect with the precious, inter-being of Life on this stunningly beautiful Earth.
 It is a song … that is already singing us.